ManogarC/caesar-cipher-hashing/README.md

 - Result is converted into a base-62 string
 - Output is padded or trimmed to a fixed length (default = 12)

+## Instruction to Run the file
+- Start the program
+- Give plain text as input
+- Give the number of characters to shift (key value)

 ## Flow of the Program
 ### Encryption
 - Input: Plain text and the key are given as input